 The collections contain 500,000 printed volumes, more than 80 million manuscripts, and a million photographs, paintings, prints, and other visual media.
 These materials document the history of human experience—from cuneiform tablets to comic books, from Shakespeare to hip-hop.
 For a more complete description of RMC’s collections, please see Collection Highlights.

 Research Access & Reference Services

 Anyone may come see materials held by Cornell’s Division of Rare and Manuscript Collections (hours are listed to the left).
 However, because the collections are old, scarce, and often fragile, they are stored in secure, environmentally controlled vaults and are used only in our secure spaces.
 Library staff members retrieve items upon request.
 Patrons must handle items with appropriate care and must respect any stated restrictions.
 Some materials require an advance appointment.
 If you are planning a research visit, we recommend requesting the material two weeks prior.

 Researchers seeking information about specific items or collections unique to Cornell are encouraged to submit questions to firstname.lastname@example.org.

-For a more complete description of RMC’s facilities and services, please see Research Services.
+For a more complete description of RMC’s facilities and services, please see our Use the Library page.

 Teaching, Public Programs & Exhibitions

 RMC is committed to providing access to its collections through lectures, exhibitions, tours, and class presentations, offering nearly 300 tours and classroom presentations per year.
 Faculty and other instructors who wish to organize visits or integrate primary resources into student learning are encouraged to contact us.
-For more information, see Teaching Services, Exhibitions, and Upcoming Events.
+For more information, see Teaching Services and Exhibitions.